deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 "Will...will it be so bad?"

-"It won't be fun to get there, no. I can't even promise 'yer gonna 'servive the attempt.
-But if you do, this goes both ways, Liree.
-I'll be yours just as much as you'll be mine.
-Forever.
-I'm offerin' you a chance 'ta *serve* an' redeem 'yer honor, an' I'm offerin' you somethin' you straight ain't worthy of.
+"I am very good to my friends, Liree.
+Even in 'yer case where you won't be choosin' it.
+An' it's not a one-way street.
+Thing is?
+I'll be loyal to you forever, too.
+I'll be just as trapped.
+So, that's the deal: I'm offerin' you a chance 'ta *serve* an' redeem 'yer honor, an' I'm offerin' you somethin' you straight ain't worthy of.
 Perfect love 'fer perfect obedience.
 So..."

 He let go, and straightened up, then *displayed* the full majesty of his being without moving an inch.